74089/RiskyThrow/README.md

 # Kast
-A PWA website me and Ashley made for FHICT Smart Mobile S3 late 2020
+A PWA website where the goal is to throw your device as high as possible!

+# Documentation
+TBA